 Final Assessment Report

-Four weeks after Emerson’s workers left the plant to analyze the data they’d gathered, MCV received a final assessment.
-The 30-page report contained specific, actionable recommendations about what to do immediately, what to do in the short term, and what to do in the long term to improve the plant’s security posture and meet NERC CIP obligations.
+Four weeks after Emerson’s team left the plant to analyze the data they’d gathered, MCV received a final assessment report.
+The utility’s previous experience with consultants had them bracing for a voluminous binder of data that they would have to spend hours going through to try to make sense of what the issues were and what remediation or mitigation actions were needed.
+They were pleasantly surprised—the 30-page report they received contained specific, actionable recommendations about what to do immediately, what to do in the short term, and what to do in the long term to improve the plant’s security posture and meet NERC CIP obligations.

 Recommendations included removing or rerouting specific external-facing communications, setting up electronic access points, hardening specific network devices, disabling unnecessary services, upgrading GPS firmware, updating asset tag naming conventions, and more.
 The report also contained a NERC CIP status matrix, enabling MCV to clearly see any compliance gaps and keep track of progress toward meeting them.

 Over the past 12 months, MCV has acted to mitigate all the initial, high-priority findings while proactively budgeting for and scheduling implementation of some of the remaining, lower-priority findings.
-Its team is now preparing for a second cybersecurity assessment, which is expected to document a much-improved security posture over the earlier baseline.
-Because cybersecurity threats are always evolving and plant systems rarely remain static, MCV engineers expect there will be some new findings as well.
-No plant will ever be 100% secure, but the group is confident that the facility is making good progress and will continue to use the assessments as a roadmap for year-over-year improvement.
+MCV engineers are now preparing for a second cybersecurity assessment, which is expected to document a much-improved security posture over the earlier baseline.
+Because cybersecurity threats are always evolving and plant systems rarely remain static, they expect there will be some new findings as well.
+No plant will ever be 100% secure, but the group is confident they are making good progress and will continue to use the assessments as a roadmap for year-over-year improvement.

 This approach is just one for tackling NERC CIP requirements and overcoming the challenges of having to secure a large system with very limited resources.
 Help from the control system vendor, along with cooperation from MCV’s internal team, enabled development of a solid cybersecurity program that not only enables the plant to meet compliance obligations but also focuses on best practices to ensure reliable plant operation, all without the need for additional staff. ■